estnltk/estnltk/conda-recipe/README.md

 ## Details

+### Before making the build

+All developments and fixes should be made on the [`devel_1.6`](https://github.com/estnltk/estnltk/tree/devel_1.6)  branch.
+Before making the build, make sure that:

+ 1. all the files required by EstNLTK (especially files without the `py` extension) are included `package_data` in [`setup.py`](https://github.com/estnltk/estnltk/blob/devel_1.6/setup.py);
+ 2. package requirements in [`linux_and_osx/meta.yaml`](
+https://github.com/estnltk/estnltk/blob/devel_1.6/conda-recipe/linux_and_osx/meta.yaml) and [`windows/meta.yaml`](
+https://github.com/estnltk/estnltk/blob/devel_1.6/conda-recipe/windows/meta.yaml) are up to date;

+After you have updated `setup.py` and `meta.yaml` files in the `devel_1.6` branch, merge the `devel_1.6` branch into the `version_1.6` breach.
+This branch should always maintain the source of the most recent release.

 ### Building for Linux and MacOSX

 Building for these platforms has been fully automated with the help of [Travis CI](https://travis-ci.org).
 Detailed building instructions are in the file [.travis.yml](https://github.com/estnltk/estnltk/blob/version_1.6_travis/.travis.yml).
-Before making the build, make sure that:

- 1. all the files required by EstNLTK (especially files without the `py` extension) are included `package_data` in [`setup.py`](https://github.com/estnltk/estnltk/blob/devel_1.6/setup.py);
- 2. package requirements in [`linux_and_osx/meta.yaml`](
-https://github.com/estnltk/estnltk/blob/devel_1.6/conda-recipe/linux_and_osx/meta.yaml) are up to date;

-After you have updated `setup.py` and `meta.yaml` in the `devel_1.6` branch, merge the `devel_1.6` branch into the `version_1.6_travis` branch.
+After you have merged the `devel_1.6` branch into the `version_1.6`, merge the `version_1.6` branch into the `version_1.6_travis` branch.
-This will launch an [automated building process](https://travis-ci.org/estnltk/estnltk/requests) in travis.
+This will launch an [automated building process](https://travis-ci.org/estnltk/estnltk/requests) in Travis.
-If the build is successful (✓), then created packages will be uploaded into [estnltk's anaconda channel](https://anaconda.org/estnltk/estnltk).
+If the build is successful (✓), then created packages will also be uploaded into [estnltk's anaconda channel](https://anaconda.org/estnltk/estnltk).

 Notes: